-SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors International Business Machines Corporation - IBM
+SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims on Behalf of Investors International Business Machines Corporation - IBM

-NEW YORK, April 25, 2022 /PRNewswire/ -- Pomerantz LLP is investigating claims on behalf of investors of International Business Machines Corporation ("IBM" or the "Company") IBM.
+New York, New York--(Newsfile Corp. - April 30, 2022) - Pomerantz LLP is investigating claims on behalf of investors of International Business Machines Corporation ("IBM" or the "Company") IBM.
 Such investors are advised to contact Robert S. Willoughby at newaction@pomlaw.com or 888-476-6529, ext.
 7980.

 The investigation concerns whether IBM and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.